SAPikachu/flash3kyuu_deband/ReadMe.txt

 	2: High precision, Ordered dithering
 	3: High precision, Floyd-Steinberg dithering

+	Note:
+	1. In sample mode 0, only mode 0 is available (it doesn't make sense to use high precision mode).
+Setting this to other values will cause an error.

+	2. It is not recommended to use mode 0 anymore (except that you want to use sample mode 0).
+Use mode 1/2 for speed, or mode 3 for quality.

-	Note: In high precision mode, threshold and dither parameters are 64 times bigger than equivalent in low precision mode.
+	3. In high precision mode, threshold and dither parameters are 64 times bigger than equivalent in low precision mode.

-	Note #2: Only effective when sample_mode > 0.
-When sample_mode = 0,
-	         precision_mode is always 0.
+	Default: 0 (sample_mode = 0) /

-	Default: 3
+	         3 (sample_mode > 0)